rubengomes8/HappyMouth/README.md

 # HappyMouth

-This is a project which I created to learn a bit of React native, and explore its capabilities.
+This is a project which I created to learn a bit of React native, and explore some of its capabilities.

 The goal of  this  project is to create an app that allows the user to create a recipe by providing some informations, such as the ingredients.
 The [backend](https://github.com/rubengomes8/HappyMouthBackend) uses the OpenAI api to generate the recipe.